IgniteUI/igniteui-docfx/en/components/general/getting_started.md

     <p style="text-align:center;">Building Your First Ignite UI CLI App</p>
 </div>

-Alternatively you can use the Ignite UI CLI [`commands`](cli-overview.md#commands) for generating an Ignite UI project, adding a new component or building and serving the application.
+Alternatively you can use the Ignite UI Schematics collection or CLI [`commands`](cli-overview.md#commands) for generating an Ignite UI project, adding a new component or building and serving the application.

 ## Using Ignite UI for Angular